Skip to main content

 Rename chatbot

-Use Actions for saved chatbots:
+Use the chatbot actions menu for saved chatbots:

 Chatbot Actions